-Having seen the transition for many children within the system, from education, I have noticed that there is a growing trend in the low life outcomes for children who are excluded from school.
+Having seen the transition for many children within the system, from education, I have noticed that there is a growing trend in the poor life outcomes for children who are excluded from school.
 School exclusion, not only puts these vulnerable children at risk from attaining low educational prospects, it also puts them at risk from other societal factors that contribute to imprisonment, substance abuse and mental health disorders.
-Although I understand that teachers are supposed to teach, and the classroom should be a place of order and an environment conducive to environment, I can’t help but question, whether this can still be achieved without the permanent exclusion of these young people.
+Although I understand that teachers are supposed to teach, and the classroom should be a place of order.
+I can’t help but question, whether this can still be achieved without the permanent exclusion of these young people.

-For children who are involved with Social Care, there a range of factors that influence the way they behave at school, in some cases school can provide a haven, in others it can perpetuate the frustration felt by some of these young people who feel continuously picked on, excluded and ignored.
+For children who are involved with social care, there a range of factors that influence the way they behave at school.
+In some cases school can provide a haven, in others it can perpetuate the frustration felt by some of these young people who feel continuously picked on, excluded and ignored.
 I believe that there are a wide range of alternatives to school exclusions that would not only benefit teachers, but mainly the children who are at risk of exclusion.
-The key focus would be behaviour management to help children understand their behaviour, as well as safe spaces for children to release.
-In this day and age, children of all ages face pressures, that once never existed and these pressures are stimulated by social media, the breakdown of the family, and continuous cuts to youth services.
-I also feel as though the level of support parents receive from professionals can also impact the rates of exclusions, I think more work should be done with parents of children who are facing exclusion with schools in order to put appropriate boundaries in place for these children.
-There are various cultural, religious and ethnic differences when it comes to parenting, and this can sometimes make it difficult of professionals to effectively work with families, however I strongly believe that it is families we should be working with, not the child in isolation or the parents in isolation, but the family as a whole, including how the family operates within their culture, environment and community.
+The key focus would be behaviour management to help children understand their behaviour, as well as safe spaces for children.
+In this day and age, children of all ages face pressures, that once never existed and these pressures are stimulated by social media, the breakdown of the family and continuous cuts to youth services.
+I also feel as though the level of support parents receive from professionals can also impact the rates of exclusions.
+I think more work should be done with parents of children who are facing exclusion with schools in order to put appropriate boundaries in place for these children.
+There are various cultural, religious and ethnic differences when it comes to parenting, and this can sometimes make it difficult for professionals to effectively work with families.
+However I strongly believe that it is families we should be working with, not the child in isolation or the parents in isolation, but the family as a whole, including how the family operates within their culture, environment and community.

-During my emerging Social Work carer, I have worked with many families who have children who are beyond parental control, often out of school and in trouble with the police, or gangs, many of the time their reading and writing levels are below average, or they have an undiagnosed learning disability that made learning difficult.
+During my emerging social work career, I have worked with many families who have children who are beyond parental control, often out of school and in trouble with the police, or gangs, many of the time their reading and writing levels are below average, or they have an undiagnosed learning difficulty that made learning difficult.
 The frustration of this, often leading to disengagement in school, poor behaviour and eventually exclusion.
-It is important that more parents and teachers at an early level seek to understand how a child learns, it is understandable, that with the ratio of children to teachers at school, this can be quite impossible, but it is not something that should be ignored.
+It is important that more parents and teachers at an early level seek to understand how a child learns, it is understandable, that with the ratio of children to teachers at school, this can be hard, but it is not something that should be ignored.

 It is a well-known fact, that despite their being guidance on working together, professionals who work with young people often don’t.
 I believe this is one of the reasons why information is missed and young people are slipping through the net, and falling into other temptations.
 The police, schools, parents and social care need to work better together to provide a well-rounded service for these children.
 I have sat and observed many multi-agency meetings, where the voice of the child is lost, and they are just seen as ‘the problem’, or agencies are shifting the blame from one agency to another without collectively and actively attempting to come up with the long term solution.
 I have also sat and observed meetings where professionals representing different agencies have shown a great deal of care, professionalism and creativeness when presenting solutions to some of these problems that young people face.